 Lawrence Golub is the Chief Executive Officer of Golub Capital, a market-leading, award-winning direct lender and experienced credit asset manager.
 As of July 1, 2022, Golub Capital had over $55 billion of capital under management, a gross measure of invested capital including leverage.
 Golub Capital partners with institutional investors and family offices offering tailored solutions for investors’ credit asset strategies.

 Mr. Golub is active in charitable and civic organizations.
-He is one of three private members of the Financial Control Board of the State of New York, President of the Harvard University JD-MBA Alumni Association, a member of the Harvard University Committee on University Resources and a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government and a trustee of the American Repertory Theater.
+He is a member of the Harvard Medical School Board of Fellows, a member of the Columbia Medical School Board of Advisors, President of the Harvard University JD-MBA Alumni Association, a member of the Advisory Council of Harvard Kennedy School’s Mossavar-Rahmani Center for Business & Government and a trustee of the American Repertory Theater.
 Mr. Golub currently serves on the Stanford Interdisciplinary Life Sciences Council and the Advisory Board of Stanford Impact Labs.

 Mr. Golub was a private member of the Financial Control Board of the State of New York for over twelve years.
 He was a White House Fellow and served for fifteen years as Treasurer of the White House Fellows Foundation.
 He was Chairman of Mosholu Preservation Corporation, a non-profit developer and manager of low-income housing in the Bronx.
 He served for fifteen years as a trustee of Montefiore Medical Center, the university hospital of the Albert Einstein Medical School.
-He also served for six years as a trustee of Horace Mann School and for five years on the Harvard University Committee for Science and Engineering.

 Previously, Mr. Golub was a Managing Director of Bankers Trust Company.
 Prior to that, he was a Managing Director of Wasserstein Perella, where he established the firm’s capital markets group and debt restructuring practice.
 Mr. Golub started his career at Allen & Company Incorporated where he engaged in private equity, leveraged finance and mergers and acquisitions.